-Though I generally don’t dissect my dreams for meaning, my friend’s question led to some interesting revelations of how migraine functions in my life.
+Though I generally don’t dissect my dreams for meaning, my friend’s question led to some interesting revelations about how migraine functions in my life.

-When I do have migraine attacks in my dreams, they are never at their worst, but are on the way to massive pain and I’m searching for a way to stop them.
-Thankfully, these dreams only happen a couple times a year.
+When I do have migraine attacks in my dreams, they are never at their worst but are on the way to massive pain, and I’m searching for a way to stop them.
+Thankfully, these dreams only happen a couple of times a year.